swanky-lala/SOC-training-Lab/README.md

 Threat intelligence connector using TAXII API is not currently working….
 Will come back to it.

-**Analytic Rule **
+**Analytics Rules for Anomaly Detection**

-This rule is known as security detection.
+This rule is known as security detection rule for anomalies detecion.
 It is used to detect what anomaly is happening in the sentinel.
 Steps :
-Navigate to Analytic rule.
+1. Navigate to Analytic rule.
-Select the template section and see all the templates used to detect security anomalies.
+2. Select the template section and see all the templates used to detect security anomalies.
 You can also search for rule type and view/ select the rule you want to apply

 <img width="826" alt="image" src="https://github.com/user-attachments/assets/eec5a832-c458-4129-ae24-5426eb3915ad">

+**Custom Reule creation**
 I can also create my own custom rule template to detect an attack.

 1. Click on create
 2. Select query rule
-3. The Mapping is refined based on your
+3. The Mapping is refined based on the IP or resources you are using to create the rule

 <img width="826" alt="image" src="https://github.com/user-attachments/assets/f4a2ee17-34e3-4ce2-8977-449b2535c680">